vors/psconfeu-2018-workshop/01-Bootstrap.md

 ## 1. Get yourself familiar with the training module

 Please, read the module source code.
-It's very simple and tries to emphasize different parameters metadata, not the implementation or usefulness.
+It's very simple and tries to emphasize different parameter's metadata, not the implementation or usefulness.

 ## 2. Generate markdown for the module